ava-labs/avalanche-faucet-legacy/README.md

 },
 ```

-and run `npm run serve` to reflect the change.
+and run `yarn serve` to reflect the change.

 ### Query Parameters